 FALSE.
 Borrowers who are currently in bankruptcy or foreclosure may be able to secure a Reverse Mortgage.
-Your bankruptcy trustee may give permission for the Reverse Mortgage to go forward.
-But you must show you've been on time with your payments for 12 months.
+Your bankruptcy trustee may give you permission for the Reverse Mortgage to go forward.
+But you must show you've been on time with your bankruptcy payments for 12 months.
 Consult with your attorney and your Reverse Mortgage specialist for details.

 I will have to make monthly payments if I have a Reverse Mortgage.